-6. Assurance by Chief Executive and Leaders of the Councils
+7. Assurance by Chief Executive and Leaders of the Councils

-We approve this statement and confirm that it forms the basis of the Councils' governance arrangements and that these arrangements will be monitored and strengthened in the forthcoming year as described above.
+We approve this statement and confirm that it forms the basis of the councils' governance arrangements.
+From 1 April 2019 the new West Suffolk Council will be responsible for monitoring and strengthening its own governance arrangements.

-James Waters Leader of the Council
+James Waters Leader of the Council John Griffiths Leader of the Council lan Gallin Chief Executive